 Similar Products That Use Formaldehyde-related Ingredients

-The Brazilian Blowout Warning Letter should not be interpreted as a broad evaluation of the safety of hair-smoothing products or such ingredients as formaldehyde, methylene glycol, or other formaldehyde-related ingredients.
+These warning letters should not be interpreted as a broad evaluation of the safety of hair-smoothing products in general.
 Other hair-smoothing products may vary with respect to composition, intended conditions of use, and other factors.
 FDA continues to evaluate these products for safety and labeling on a case-by-case basis.

 FDA's Advice to Consumers

 Skin sensitivity can develop after repeated contact with formaldehyde-related ingredients.
-When formaldehyde is released into the air it can cause serious irritation of your eyes, nose and lungs.
-It is recommended that you limit your exposure to products that contain formaldehyde-related ingredients to reduce these health risks.
+When formaldehyde is released into the air it can cause serious irritation of your eyes, nose, and lungs.
+The greater the exposure, in terms of both duration and concentration, to products that contain formaldehyde-related ingredients, the higher the health risks.

 Read the label.
 If you're purchasing a product on a retail basis, whether at a store or by mail order, including on the Internet, the product is required to have a list of the ingredients.
 If it doesn't, please let FDA know.
 The list of ingredients is required under the Fair Packaging and Labeling Act.
 Here are some ingredients to look for: